 However, it is also important to note that relationship problems can also make someone vulnerable to depression.
 Constantly dealing with conflict, failing to resolve problems, and difficulty communicating can create a great amount of strain in relationships.
 If you believe that you or your partner is suffering from depression, check out these warning signs:

-When dealing with depression, it can feel like there is no end in sight.
+When dealing with depression in marriage, it can feel like there is no end in sight.
 But even the most severe cases of depression are treatable.
 Along with regular treatment such as therapy and medication, you can also make an array of lifestyle changes to supplement it.
 Exercising regularly and working on stress reduction techniques can make a huge difference in your treatment.

 Educating yourself on depression and different treatments can also be beneficial.
-Some of the most popular treatments for depression include:
+Some of the most popular treatments for depression from marriage include: